danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 # Uncanniness

 What does uncanniness mean?
 Let's have a look in a dictionary.
 It can mean a lot of different things:

 • Having or seeming to have a supernatural or inexplicable basis.
 • Beyond the ordinary or normal.
 • Extraordinary.
 • Uncanny accuracy.
 • Mysterious.
 • Arousing superstitious fear or dread.
 • Uncomfortably strange.
-• Uncanny sounds filled the house.
+• "Uncanny sounds filled the house."

 Why am I drawn to it?
 First off it strikes me as contemporary seeing as we are all living through post